blmalone/frontiers-porto-x402/README.md

    pnpm dev
    ```

-4. **Connect Porto wallet** and ensure you have Base Sepolia testnet tokens
+4. **Connect Porto wallet** and ensure you have Base Sepolia testnet tokens to purchase fortune readings

 ## Environment Setup